checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 ### Monitoring results chart

-The monitoring results chart shows a summary of the run results in the selected time period where each bar representing a part of that time period.
+The monitoring results chart shows a summary of the run results in the selected time period where each bar represents a part of that time period.
 You can change the time period in the summary section.

 Hovering a bar in the chart will show the results of all check runs executed during that time.
 You can quickly filter the check run results in the right sidepanel by clicking a bar in the chart.